 In 2007, safeguards were applied for 163 States with safeguards agreements in force with the Agency.4 Eighty-two States had both CSAs and APs in force.
 For 47 of these States,5 the Agency concluded that all nuclear material remained in peaceful activities.
 For 15 States this conclusion was drawn for the first time.
 For 35 of the States, the Agency had not yet completed all the necessary evaluations under their APs, and concluded that the declared nuclear material remained in peaceful activities.
-For 72 States with CSAs in force but without APs, the Agency was able to draw the conclusion that declared nuclear material remained in peaceful nuclear activities.6 cluded that the nuclear were also implemented material, facilities or other items to which safeguards were applied remained in peaceful activities.
-Safeguards with regard to declared nuclear material in selected facilities in four of the five nuclear weapon States, all of which have voluntary offer safeguards agreements in force.
+For 72 States with CSAs in force but without APs, the Agency was able to draw the conclusion that declared nuclear material remained in peaceful nuclear activities.6 with regard to declared nuclear material in selected facilities in four of the five nuclear weapon States, all of which have voluntary offer safeguards agreements in force.
 For these four States, the Agency concluded that nuclear material to which safeguards were applied in selected facilities remained in peaceful activities or was withdrawn as provided for in the agreements.